-There are four sheets that contain assumptions needed to facilitate process design: the critical design assumptions sheet, the O&M assumptions sheet, the indirect assumptions sheet and the off-gas assumptions sheet.
-These sheets contain a variety of structural and chemical engineering parameters used in the engineering design sheets.
+There are three sheets that contain assumptions needed to facilitate process design: the critical design assumptions sheet, the O&M assumptions sheet and the indirect assumptions sheet.
+These sheets contain a variety of parameters used in the engineering design sheets.
+Key critical design assumptions are specific to the nontreatment option chosen.
+The following sections provide descriptions and default values for these assumptions.
+Any assumption value can be modified, as needed.